GoogleChrome/chrome-extensions-samples/api-samples/favicon/README.md

 # favicon

-This sample demonstrates using the favicon manifest permission to display the favicon of a url in the extension popup.
+This sample demonstrates the favicon manifest permission by displaying the favicon of a url in the extension popup.

 ## Overview